arman-ghousi/1st-Of-Mehr/README.md

 # 1st Of Mehr

-1st of Mehr is an ecommerce project made with Django and the theme of the project is about office supplies.
+1st of Mehr is an ecommerce project made with Django and the Theme of the project is about office supplies.
 It does not hold checkout as it is for demonstrational Purposes ..

 ## How to use